CRL Energy

 The FISR-project’s objective is pure hydrogen from natural gas through total conversion reforming obtained by integrating chemical reactions and separation by membranes.

-About N-GHY
+About H2PS

-For more information, please visit www.n-ghy.com
+For more information, please visit: www.h2powersystems.com

 Bilbao

 The Faculty of Engineering of Bilbao (University of the Basque Country) carries out research on a wide range of catalytic topics, including steam reforming and autothermal reforming.
 As part of the research programme focusing on Advanced/Innovative Complex Reaction Systems, the environmental engineering section is investigating complete conversion of methane into hydrogen using a membrane reformer.
-As part of the on-going collaboration with the University of the Basque Country, ECN has supplied the membrane module for this project.
+As part of the on-going collaboration with the University of the Basque Country, TNO has supplied the membrane module for this project.

 More about partnership